TimelesClock/INC-Form-Builder/README.md

    ```bash
    npm run dev
    ```

 ## Usage

 A user can create a form and send invitations to other user's through emails.
 Currently the invitation feature requires the email to be a registered user.
-The invited user can then fill up the form and the form owner can see the responses of the form.
+The invited user can then fill up the form and the form owner can see the responses of